Dev-error312/Feedback-App/README.md

-Feedback UI
-A Feedback UI is an app made from ReactJS, this was a project done by me while learning Reactjs.
+A Feedback UI is an app made in Reactjs.
+It is able to add, delete and edit events.